rpkiely/alchemy/README.md

 Written in PHP (first time I have tried writing anything PHP) as an address to alchemy's current framework.

+There is a sql dump file added (ships.sql)
+The sql connection string in the php files would need to be updated to connect for your setup.

 1) List all the spaceships allowing filtering by name, class, status

      File: apitest1.php